Sex, Drugs and Alcohol: As teenagers grow up, parent’s controls are being limited. Since teenager spend most of their day outside the house.

 - The right partner will respect and acknowledge your needs and your point of view and will not be jealous or doubt you if you say NO to their sex request.

 Also educate your teenager about peer pressures and how to positively handle them and overcome the challenges faced by this.
-If you like some help our article 5 Effective ways to deal with Peer Pressure will throw some insights to this.
+If you like some help our article peer pressure will throw some insights to this.